Holographic metals at finite volume: Solutions: black hole, thermal AdS, and electron star

-Let us now solve the equations of motion \eqref{eq:eom_star} with specific central values for the equations of state \eqref{eq:thermodynamics}.
-We begin by imposing the initial conditions $\tilde{\sigma}=\tilde{\rho}=\tilde{p}=0$, which imply $\tilde{P}'=0$.
-This condition means the absence of fluid not only at $r=0$ but also throughout the radial coordinate; hence, it corresponds to the vacuum solution.
+In the presence of a horizon, the solution of the equations of motion \eqref{eq:eom_star} is consistent with $\tilde{\sigma}=\tilde{\rho}=\tilde{P}=0$.
+This corresponds to the absence of a fluid throughout the entire radial domain.
 By solving the remaining equations, we obtain

-This yields the Reissner-Nordström AdS solution, where $M_0$ and $Q_0$ denote the black hole mass and charge, respectively, with a singularity at the origin $r=0$.
-We also require the potential $h$ to vanish at the horizon to avoid a conical singularity in the Euclidean continuation~\cite{Kobayashi:2007}, thus $\mu_{\text{ BH}}=Q_0/r_0$, with $r_0$ being the outer horizon.
+This yields the Reissner-Nordström-AdS black hole (RNBH) solution, where $M_0$ and $Q_0$ denote the black hole mass and charge, respectively, with a singularity at the origin $r=0$.
+The condition $h(r_0)=0$ thus implies $\mu_{\text{ BH}}=Q_0/r_0$, where $r_0$ is the outer horizon radius.

-Beyond the horizon, one might think a possible configuration consisting of a cloud of charged particles in equilibrium surrounding the black hole.
-This type of star configuration has been studied in \cite{Hartnoll:2011,Thorlacius:2011}, where the temperature of the particle cloud is fixed at $T=0$.
-Consequently, these constructions are not in thermodynamic equilibrium with the black hole.
-If we consider the cloud at a non-zero temperature and impose thermodynamic equilibrium with the black hole, we find that these configurations are not stable (at least at the classical level), as explained in Appendix \ref{app:electron_cloud}.
-In conclusion, for a thermal star with a black hole at the origin, the only thermodynamically stable configuration arises when all particles eventually fall into the black hole, resulting in a pure Reissner-Nordström black hole solution.
+Outside the horizon, one might think of a possible configuration consisting of a cloud of charged particles surrounding the black hole.
+This type of star configurations have been studied in \cite{Hartnoll:2011,Thorlacius:2011}.
+There, the temperature of the particle cloud was fixed to zero, implying that the cloud is not in thermodynamic equilibrium with the black hole.
+If instead we consider the cloud at a non-zero temperature, we find that these configurations are not stable.
+This happens because the exponential tail in the fluid density profile reaches the horizon, generating a continuous flow of particles being swallowed by the black hole.
+In conclusion, for a thermal star with a black hole around the origin, the only thermodynamically stable configuration arises when all particles eventually fall into the black hole, resulting in a pure Reissner-Nordström solution.
+This is explained in more detail Appendix C.

-Alternatively, the equations of motion admit a regular vacuum solution known as Thermal AdS$_4$ (TAdS$_4$).
+Alternatively, the equations of motion admit a regular vacuum solution known as `Thermal AdS$_4$' (TAdS).
 This geometry is obtained by setting $M_0=Q_0=0$ in Eq. \eqref{eq:bh_sol} and fixing the gauge potential to a constant value, $h(r)=\mu_{\text{ TAdS}}$, throughout the bulk.
-This solution represents a regular vacuum state with a constant chemical potential extending from the boundary to the origin.
+This solution represents a regular vacuum state with a constant chemical potential extending from the boundary to the origin. { This is consistent with boundary conditions \eqref{eq:boundary.conditions}.}

-Let us now consider the equations of motion \eqref{eq:eom_star} subject to specific initial conditions at the center of the star\footnote{For the numerical integration, the differential equation for $P(r)$ is redundant, as the pressure is determined by the equation of state \eqref{eq:thermodynamics}.
-Nevertheless, this equation serves as a consistent check for the local chemical potential $\mu(r)$ defined in \eqref{eq:mu_star}.}.
-We require the solution to be regular at the origin, implying